craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - The Marsh Tribe in the East
 - The River Tribe in the North

-We come to Outpost Draksharn where there is a fight - we come upon it;
+We come to Outpost Draksharn where there is a fight - we come upon it and join in.

+#### Session 19: Outpost Draksharn

 ## Stats